 All profits Bioscientifica generates, are gift-aided back to our parent charity the Society for Endocrinology.
-The Society uses these revenues to support its goals of providing numerous grants and awards for its members.
-Furthermore the Society also uses the revenues to develop the skills of early career researchers and clinicians in all fields of endocrinology.
+The Society uses this revenue to support its goals of providing numerous grants and awards for its members.
+Furthermore, the Society also uses the revenue to develop the skills of early-career researchers and clinicians in all fields of endocrinology.

 Want to improve your skills as a Reviewer?